 Decoding.
-To quantify information in spike time correlations and firing rates of CA1 principal neurons, we used a Gaussian naive Bayesian classifier to decode contingency on a trial-by-trial basis (across all learning trials) from pairwise Pearson correlations of two neurons' spike trains and/or individual neuron firing rates.
+To quantify information in spike time correlations and firing rates of CA1 principal neurons we used a Gaussian naïve Bayesian classifier to decode contingency on a trial-by-trial basis (across all learning trials) from pair-wise Pearson correlations of two neurons' spike trains and/or individual neuron firing rates.
 Uniform priors were used throughout.
-Because LED-defined contingencies were signaled to the animal throughout learning, we used activity across the 30-s epochs preceding tone onset, the 10-s tone and the 5-s reward availability period to ensure sufficient spikes were used for decoding.
-We only considered neuronal activity when the animal was at least 10 cm away from both dispensers and during active locomotion (speed > 2 cm s^{-1}).
-Trials with less than 10 s satisfying these criteria were excluded from analysis.
-Decoding was performed using either a combination of individual firing rates and 25-ms pairwise temporal correlations (for example, Fig. 2a) or pairwise correlations alone (using 25-ms bins, for example, Fig. 2b, or using 1,000-ms bins, for example, Extended Data Fig. 5j).
-Decoding accuracy was then compared to the mean accuracy of a null distribution generated by randomly shuffling the contingency label across trials (that is, X versus Y) 100 times.
-In addition, we assessed whether contingency information was present in temporal spike correlations beyond the population firing rate in two ways.
-First, we shuffled 25-ms correlations relative to trial labels while keeping features representing average firing rates aligned with trial labels and requantified decoding accuracy (Fig. 2a).
-Second, we compared decoding accuracy using only 25-ms pairwise correlations to that of using pairwise correlations between the same neurons but with spikes of each neuron shifted randomly by a value between -1,000 ms and 1,000 ms before binning.
-This allowed us to remove correlations due to short-timescale coincident activity while keeping coactivity associated with slower changes in population activity intact (Fig. 2b).
+Since LED-defined contingencies were signalled to the animal throughout learning, we used activity across the 30second epochs preceding tone onset, the 10-second tone and the 5-second reward availability period to ensure sufficient spikes are used for decoding.
+We only considered neuronal activity when the animal was at least 10 cm away from both dispensers and during active locomotion (speed > 2 cm.s-1).
+Trials with less than 10 seconds satisfying these criteria were excluded from analysis.
+Decoding was carried out using either a combination of individual firing rates and 25ms pairwise temporal correlations (e.g. Fig. 2a), or pairwise correlations alone (using 25-ms bins, e.g. Fig. 2b; or 1000-ms bins, e.g. Extended Data Fig. 5j).
+Decoding accuracy was then compared to the mean accuracy of a null distribution, generated by randomly shuffling the contingency label across trials (i.e., X versus Y) 100 times.
+In addition, we assessed whether contingency information was present in temporal spike correlations beyond population firing rate in two ways.
+First, we shuffled 25-ms correlations relative to trial labels while keeping features representing average firing rates aligned with trial labels and re-quantified decoding accuracy (Fig. 2a).
+Second, we compared decoding accuracy using only 25-ms pairwise correlations to that of using pairwise correlations between the same neurons but with spikes shifted randomly by a value between -1000 and 1000 ms before binning, to remove correlations due to short-timescale coincident activity but keep coactivity associated with slower changes in population activity (Fig. 2b).

-Explained variance.
-For each pair of neurons, the explained variance for task contingency was calculated using a trial-by-trial Pearson correlation on activity binned using 25-ms bins:
+Explained Variance.
+For each pair of neurons, the explained variance for task contingency was calculated using a trial-by-trial Pearson correlations on activity binned using 25-ms bins as follows:

-$$EV = \frac{Sb{\text{between contingency}}}{SS{\text{Total}}}$$ $$= \frac{nX(r\overline{X} - r\overline{XY})^2 + nY(r\overline{Y} - r\overline{XY})^2}{\sum{i=0}^{n} (rX_n - r\overline{XY})^{-2} + \sum{i=0}^{n} (rY_n - r\overline{XY})^2}$$

-SS represents the sum of squares, nX and nY represent the number of trials in contingency X and contingency Y, respectively, and rX, rY and rXY represent temporal correlation values in X, Y and all trials respectively.
+$$EV = \frac{SS{between\ contingency}}{SS{Total}} = \frac{nX(\overline{rX} - \overline{rXY})^2 + nY(\overline{rY} - \overline{rXY})^2}{\sum{i=0}^{n} (rX_n - \overline{rXY})^2 + \sum{i=0}^{n} (rY_n - \overline{rXY})^2}$$ where SS is the sum of squares, nX and nY are number of trials in contingency X and where SS is the sum of squares, nX and nY are number of trials in contingency X and contingency Y respectively, rX, rY and rXY are temporal correlation values in X, Y and all trials respectively.